Chevrolet Camaro (fourth generation)

-The fourth-generation Chevrolet Camaro, colloquially known as the "Catfish Camaro", is a pony car that was produced by American automobile manufacturer General Motors for the 1993 through 2002 model years.
-It was introduced on an updated F-body platform but retained the same characteristic since the first-generation's introduction back in 1967: two doors, coupe or convertible bodystyles, rear-wheel drive, and a choice of 6-cylinder and V8 engines.
+The fourth-generation Chevrolet Camaro is a pony car that was produced by American automobile manufacturer General Motors for the 1993 through 2002 model years.
+It was introduced on an updated F-body platform but retained characteristics of the first-generation car introduced in 1967: two doors, coupe or convertible bodystyles, rear-wheel drive, and a choice of 6-cylinder and V8 engines.
 The Camaro was revised in 1998 with both exterior and engine changes.
 General Motors discontinued production of the fourth generation of the Camaro due to slow sales, a deteriorated sports coupé market, and plant overcapacity.